Natural History Sites Now Enrolling!

 The International Foundation for CDKL5 Research will take an active role in this endeavor as a member of the Coalition of Patient Advocacy Groups (CPAGs) within the Rare Diseases Clinical Research Network (RDCRN).

 Should I Participate in the Rett Natural History Study?

-Yes!
-Knowledge of natural history is essential for developing more efficient clinical trial designs.
-It also?could help reduce the length and cost of drug development and, possibly, contribute toward greater?predictability of clinical development programs.
-Well-conducted studies of natural history can yield vital information about:?
+Yes! in It could also help reduce the length and cost of drug development and, possibly, contribute toward greater predictability of clinical development programs.
+Well-conducted studies of natural history can yield vital information about:

 and stages of the disease;